 Prevent Further Damage

-Once furnishings are removed and wall-finishes are stripped to drywall, it is time to address the flooring.
+- Flooring – Once furnishings are removed and wall-finishes are stripped to drywall, it is time to address the flooring.
 As a general rule, carpet and cushion (pad) damaged with Category I water can be cleaned and salvaged.
-Carpet cushion damaged by Category II water needs to be disposed, but the carpet can be sanitized and salvaged.
-Flooring damaged by Category III water needs to be disposed of immediately and the slab or subfloor treated with an anti-microbial chemicals.
+Carpet cushion damaged by Category II water needs to be disposed of, but the carpet can be sanitized and salvaged.
+Flooring damaged by Category III water needs to be disposed of immediately and the slab or subfloor treated with anti-microbial chemicals.
 Leave this to the experts.
 It takes proper training to safely remove flooring damaged to this extent.

 Set-up for Successful Drying

 Drying a water damaged building is a science.
 It requires knowledge and tools most homeowners rarely need.
 I highly recommend contacting a restoration company to assist with moderate to heavy drying.